alexbilakh/coding_rules/common.md

 Also, notice the use of whitespace before and after the condition statement.

-### Declare one variable per var statement
+### Declare one variable per let statement

-Declare one variable per var statement, it makes it easier to re-order the lines.
+Declare one variable per let statement, it makes it easier to re-order the lines.
 However, ignore [Crockford][crockfordconvention] when it comes to declaring variables deeper inside a function, just put the declarations wherever they make sense.